 Food insecurity refers to the USDA’s measure of lack of regular access to nutritional food for an active and healthy life.
-The food insecurity rate in Portage County is 14.8 percent of the total population, and the child food insecurity rate is 23.2 percent.
+Feeding America estimates that the food insecurity rate in Portage County is 13.5% of the total population, 21,910 individuals.
+The child food insecurity rate is 16.7%, 5,120 children.

 Your Foodbank’s Response